Richardinho/react-hero-app-with-routing/README.md

   }

 ```
-In order to do something similar in React, I have used the [react-loadable](https://github.com/jamiebuilds/react-loadable) library.
+In order to do lazy load in React, I have used the [react-loadable](https://github.com/jamiebuilds/react-loadable) library.
 This is the library that is recommended on the [ react router website ](https://reacttraining.com/react-router/web/guides/code-splitting).
 It does require a little boilerplate to be written.
 This is a higher order component which wraps the actual component.